criyle/go-judge/README.md

 Sandbox:

-- The default concurrency is `4`, Can be specified with `-parallelism` flag.
+- The default concurrency equal to number of CPU, Can be specified with `-parallelism` flag.
 - The default file store is in memory, local cache can be specified with `-dir` flag.
 - The default CGroup prefix is `executor_server`, Can be specified with `-cgroup-prefix` flag.
 - `-src-prefix` to restrict `src` copyIn path (need to be absolute path)